 The CID school program is accredited by the Missouri Department of Elementary and Secondary Education and the Illinois State Board of Education.
-The CID Joanne Parrish Knight Family Center is an approved Parents as Teachers site.
-CID Family Center Staff are credentialed providers for the First Steps program in Missouri and the Child and Family Connections program in Illinois.
+CID Family Center staff are credentialed providers for the First Steps program in Missouri and the Child and Family Connections program in Illinois.

 CID teachers are fully accredited by the Council on Education of the Deaf (CED).
 CID continuing education workshops are accredited by the American Speech-Language-Hearing Association (ASHA) and offer AG Bell Academy for Listening and Spoken Language (LSLS) certification credits.
 CID is an approved Illinois State Board of Education provider of professional development activities.